-- (4) A minimum of 6 credits in History courses in each of the following areas: - United States History (a) - (b) European History - African, Asian, or Latin American History (c) - History electives: Additional credits in History courses at the (5) 300--400 level as needed to meet the requirement of at least 33, but not more than 40, credits in courses in the major.
-Exception: credits in History 490 or 499H may not be used to satisfy this requirement. - Second-year competency in a foreign language.
-This requirement b may be satisfied by placing into a 300-level foreign language course based on a MSU placement test.
-Credits used to satisfy this requirement may be used to satisfy the College of Social Science requirement of credits in courses in the College of Arts and I etters
+- (4) A minimum of 6 credits in History courses in each of the following areas: - (a) United States History - (b) European History - (c) African, Asian, or Latin American History - (5) History electives: Additional credits in History courses at the 300-400 level as needed to meet the requirement of at least 33, but not more than 40, credits in courses in the major. - Second-year competency in a foreign language.
+This requirement may be satisfied by placing into a 300-level foreign language course based on a Michigan State University placement test.
+Credits used to satisfy this requirement may be used to satisfy the College of Social Science requirement of credits in courses in the College of Arts and Letters.